SuryadeepChoudhuryGitHub/Rock-Paper-Scissors/README.md

 # TicTacToe
-TicTacToe Using Matrix in python
+Rock Paper Scissors using Matrix in Python